 Loans are borrowed monies that must be repaid with interest.
 Beginning with the 2010-2011 aid year, all University of Hawai‘i campuses had converted to the William D. Ford Federal Direct Loan Program.
 To process and disburse a loan through the University of Hawai‘i – West O‘ahu, separate loan requirements will need to be completed as instructed.
 The student must be enrolled with UHWO at a minimum of 6-credits to be eligible for any federal loan program.
 The following are federal loans that are offered at the University.

 Direct Subsidized Stafford Loan

 A fixed interest rate loan awarded to undergraduate students who demonstrate financial need.
-(Interest rates may vary each aid year.)This loan is funded by the federal government and subsidizes (pays) the interest on the loan until student enters repayment or the student is in deferment status.
+(Interest rates may vary each aid year.)This loan is funded by the federal government and subsidizes (pays) the interest on the loan until the student enters repayment or the student is in deferment status.
 A loan fee of up to 3% may be assessed at the time of disbursement.
 A minimum enrollment of 6-credits with the University is required to maintain eligibility for this fund in addition to meeting Satisfactory Academic Progress requirements.

 - In January 2012, Public Law 112-74 amended HEA section 428(a)(3)(A)(i)(I) to temporarily eliminate the interest subsidy provided on Direct Subsidized Loans during the six month grace period provided to students when they are no longer enrolled on at least a half-time basis.
 This change will be effective for new Direct Stafford Loans for which the first disbursement is made on or after July 1, 2012, and before July 1, 2014.